-Coding style
+5.2 Coding style

-In general, follow PEP 8 except where consistency with the standard library's unittest module would suggest otherwise. testtools currently supports Python 2.6 and later, including Python 3.
+In general, follow PEP 8 except where consistency with the standard library's unittest module would suggest otherwise. testtools currently supports Python 2.7 and Python 3.4 and later.

-Copyright assignment
+5.3 Copyright assignment

 Part of testtools raison d'etre is to provide Python with improvements to the testing code it ships.
 For that reason we require all contributions (that are non-trivial) to meet one of the following rules: